FireFather/sf-kernel/README.md

 - Transparent: readable, auditable, hackable
 - Fast: retains Stockfish’s proven performance characteristics

-## Why sf-kernel?
+## ✨ Why Does sf-kernel Exists?
 - Stockfish is extremely powerful — but also extremely large, complex, and legacy-heavy.
+- A chess engine does not need to be huge to be strong
+- Clean code and high performance are compatible
+- Modern static analysis can be embraced instead of ignored
 - sf-kernel exists to answer a simple question:
 - What does Stockfish look like when you keep only the engine — and remove everything else?
 - The result is a tiny, fast, research-friendly kernel that is easy to understand, modify, embed, and experiment with.

-## Status
+## 🚦 Status
-✔ Compiles cleanly at strict warning levels
+✅ Compiles cleanly at strict warning levels

-✔ Functional engine core
+✅ Functional engine core

-✔ Major size reduction vs Stockfish
+✅ Major size reduction vs Stockfish
+✅ Warning-clean under strict analysis modes
 🚧 Ongoing: cleanup and subsystem documentation

 ## 🧩 Based On
 This project is based on:
 Stockfish https://github.com/official-stockfish/Stockfish

-## License
+## 📜 License
 - sf-kernel is derived from Stockfish and is released under the GNU General Public License v3.
 - See LICENSE for details.